The History and Treatment of PTSD

 There are many fine organizations that have been created since the Iraq and Afghanistan wars began, that are able to provide veterans with non-prescriptive options for dealing with PTSD.
 One of the organizations I am personally aware of since it's inception is the Battle Buddy Foundation.
 Battle Buddy trains dogs to recognize triggers and symptoms of PTSD in their owners and to interject themselves in order to decrease the symptoms and help the veteran calm down.
 These dogs are highly trained and provided to veterans at no cost.

-Another organization I have been involved with since 2012 is Wellness 4 Warriors II.
+Another organization I have been involved with from 2012 - 2019 is Wellness 4 Warriors.
 This organization was founded by the mother of a United States Marine.
 She was concerned about the way our veterans are treated by the VA, and by the types of drugs being prescribed to them.
 She raises funds to help improve the home environment of veterans in the form of; clean air, clean water, sleep systems, magnets and other non-prescriptive items that can improve a veteran's health.

 There are many different ways for people to get involved with non-profit organizations that work to benefit the physical and mental wellness of veterans in their communities.
 These organizations need people that can write well, create graphics, manage social media and other digital assets.